Corneal Collagen Cross-Linking for Keratoconus

 Because CXL does not restore lost vision, early treatment is critical to prevent visual acuity from declining.
 This can also increase the chances of wearing traditional contact lenses later on.

 Patients with stable keratoconus, a thin cornea, or a scarred cornea may not benefit from CXL and can potentially delay or avoid the procedure altogether.

-Contact Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton at Giddens Optometry for additional information or to schedule an eye exam.Giddens Optometry serves patients from Georgetown, Limehouse, Acton, Halton Hills, and throughout Ontario.
+Contact Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham at Giddens Optometry for additional information or to schedule an eye exam.Giddens Optometry serves patients from Georgetown, Limehouse, Acton, Halton Hills, and throughout Ontario.